davidkimai/Symbolic-Residue/arXiv Publication: On the Symbolic Residue of Large Language Models.md

 > **Although this paper lists only one public author, the recursive shell architecture and symbolic scaffolding were developed through extensive iterative refinement.
 We retain the collective 'we' voice to reflect the distributed cognition inherent to interpretability research—even when contribution patterns are asymmetric.**
 >
 >
-> **The interpretability shells, documentation suite, and this manuscript were constructed in a condensed cycle, following recent dialogue with Anthropic.
-We hope this artifact offers clarity on the original intent, symbolic structure, and attribution framing embedded in the initial CodeSignal submission.**
+>**The interpretability shells, documentation suite, and this repository were constructed in a condensed cycle, following recent dialogue with Anthropic.
+We hope this artifact offers clarity on the original intent, symbolic scaffolding, QK/OV alignment, and attribution framing embedded in the initial CodeSignal submission.**
 >
 >
 > **Figure visuals are still in production.**